DataDog/datadog-unix-agent/README.md

 #### Baseline Requirements

-The omnibus build now ships all these dependencies, most notably opensl and python, all properly linked and only requiring AIX baseline system level dependencies expected to be available:
+The omnibus build now ships all these dependencies, most notably openssl and python, all properly linked and only requiring AIX baseline system level dependencies expected to be available:
 - libc
 - libpthreads